zulip/zulip/docs/documentation/integrations.md

 ##### "Create the bot" step

-- Typically, use the `create-bot-construct-url-indented` macro.
+- Typically, use the `create-bot-construct-url` macro.
 - [Existing macros](#markdown-macros) should be used for this if they exist, but if the macro defaults don’t work, it may make sense to write something custom for the integration in question.
 This step is mandatory for all integrations.